🎉 CYBER MONDAY STARTS NOW — GET $50 OFF WITH HELLOCYBER50 🎉

 Nov 7, 2022 | Finances, Prenuptial Agreements, Protecting Assets

 There are nearly 48 million Americans with student debt.
 That’s a total of nearly $1.75 trillion in total debt in the United States.
 Can you guess which state has the highest average student debt per person?
-New Hampshire with an average of about $39,000 in student debt.
+New Hampshire has an average of about $39,000 in student debt.

 Student loans can create a lot of headaches when it comes to divorce.
 You know that you’ll have to pay them off, but what if you and your spouse aren’t on the same page about how you will go about this?
 What happens if your spouse contributes to your debt and then you divorce?
 How can a prenup affect your student loans?
 We’ll answer all of these questions in this blog.